-When it comes to buying a home, most people immediately think there are only a couple of options: apartment/condo or single-family home.
-But ignoring the feasibility of a townhome would be a huge disservice.
+When it comes to purchasing a home, the majority of people immediately believe that there are only a couple of options available to them.
+These options are single-family homes and apartments or condos.
+However, ignoring the possibility of constructing a townhouse would be a significant mistake.

 What Is The Definition Of A Townhouse?

-The Census Bureau’s definition of a townhouse provides some guidance, at least when it comes to what qualifies as a single-family home.
-In order for a townhouse to be classified as a single-family structure by the United States Census Bureau, it must have no units above or below, be separated by a ground-to-roof wall, maintain separate heating systems and have individual meters for public utilities.
+The definition of a townhouse provided by the Census Bureau offers some direction, at least in terms of determining what constitutes a single-family home.
+The United States Census Bureau requires that in order for a townhouse to be considered a single-family structure, it must not have any units above or below it, it must be separated by a wall that extends from the ground to the roof, it must maintain separate heating systems, and it must have individual meters for all of the public utilities.

 The History of the Townhouse

-Wealthy British landowners and nobility originally coined the term “townhouse” in the 18th century.
-At different points throughout the year, these families would pack up their country estates and bring their entire households – servants and children included – into the city for social gatherings, balls, shows, and black-tie events.
+During the 18th century, wealthy British landowners and members of the nobility are credited with coining the term "townhouse."
+At various points throughout the year, these families would dismantle their country estates and transport their entire households, including the servants and children, into the city in order to attend social gatherings, balls, shows, and events that required black tie attire.

-While initially popular in large cities like New York, Boston, Philadelphia, Chicago, and San Francisco, the townhome eventually became a staple in hundreds of cities and towns across the country – including Houston.
+The townhome was at one time most popular in large cities such as New York, Boston, Philadelphia, Chicago, and San Francisco; however, it has since become a mainstay in hundreds of cities and towns across the United States, including Houston.

 2019 Real Estate Market Forecast